You finally bought the perfect wood for your home project. After hours of research and comparing different wood styles, you pulled the trigger.

 8. Finish with Wood Sealant

+The last step in how to finish reclaimed wood is a sealant.
 Once you apply your wood finish, use a large bristle brush to put a light layer of wood sealant over the lumber.
-The sealant will protect it against wear and tear, making it more durable in any high traffic or exterior areas.
+The sealant protects it against wear and tear, making it more durable in high traffic or exterior areas.

 Each beam of finished reclaimed wood you bring into your home is like a historical artifact, permeating the space with character and class.
-Every crevice and notch includes their own unique story.
+Every crevice and notch includes its own unique story.

 If you’re looking to use reclaimed wood in your next home project or build, then contact Manomin Resawn Timbers today.